Application of Deep Learning Methods for Distinguishing Gamma-Ray Bursts from Fermi/GBM TTE Data: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Dr. Xiang Ma, Dr. Shi-Jie Zheng, Dr. Zheng-De Zhang, and Dr. Shuo Xiao et al. for helpful discussion.
+We would like to thank Dr. Xiang Ma, Dr. Riccardo Crupi, Dr. Shi-Jie Zheng, Dr. Zheng-De Zhang, and Dr. Shuo Xiao et al. for helpful discussion.
 This study is supported by the National Natural Science Foundation of China (Grant Nos.
-12103055, U1938201, 12273042, 12133007, U1938108, 41827807, and 61271351), by the National Key R\&D Program of China (2021YFA0718500).
+12103055, U1938201, 12273042, 12133007, U1938108, 41827807, and 61271351), and by the National Key R\&D Program of China (2021YFA0718500).
 This work is also partially supported by the Strategic Priority Research Program of the CAS under grant No. XDA15360300.
-Z.-C. Z. is supported by the National Natural Science Foundation of China (Grant No. 12233002).
+Z.-C. Z. is supported by the National Natural Science Foundationof China (Grant No. 12233002).
 Bing li acknowledges support from the National Astronomical Science Data Center Young Data Scientist Program (grant No. NADC2023YDS-04).